Application monitoring tips you need to know

 APM is designed so that apps can roll up into an unlimited number of meaningful tag categories.

 When key performance indicators spike or drop, individuals and teams in your organization need to be notified.
 Alerting in New Relic provides a set of tools including dynamic anomalies that allow you to detect problems before they impact your end users.

 Alert policies can be set up in two primary ways:

 - Static threshold alerts are great when you already know the nature of an application and its normal behaviors aren't likely to change anytime soon.
 Apdex score, response time, error rate, throughput are some of the static thresholds you can create alert policies on.

-- Dynamic baseline alerts make it easy to determine and set dynamic alert thresholds for applications with varying seasonal patterns and growth trends (which make it difficult to set thresholds that define normal behavior).
-These alerts use baselines modeled from your application’s historical metric data.
+- Dynamic anomaly alerts make it easy to determine and set dynamic alert thresholds for applications with varying seasonal patterns and growth trends (which make it difficult to set thresholds that define normal behavior).
+These alerts use anomalies modeled from your application’s historical metric data.

 Each alert policy can contain as many conditions as you need, and each alert condition includes three components:

 - Type of condition (metric, external service, and so on)

 - Entities that the policy targets (for example, APM apps, browser monitoring apps, or hosts)

 - Thresholds that escalate into alerting situations with increasing severity